Gwarube tells Eldorado community the safety of pupils begins with them

 “Both parents and the community need to work together in curbing violence.
 This can only be achieved as a collective.

-“The safety of children is a global priority, and South Africa is not alone in this fight.
+“The safety of children is a global priority, and SA is not alone in this fight.
 School safety is not a side issue.
 It is a precondition for quality education.
 When schools are unsafe, learning suffers.
 When learners feel threatened, dignity is stripped away.

 “When violence becomes normalised, we fail our children,” Gwarube said.